 What are the most common types of crime in Australia?

 The most common types of crime in Australia are property crimes, such as theft and burglary, which account for around 70% of all reported crimes.
 Violent crime, including assault and robbery, is relatively rare in Australia.
-(See Also: Is It Safe To Visit Chernobyl Today?
-Exploring The Exclusion Zone)
+(See Also: Is Ecuador Safe To Visit?
+Uncovering The Truth)

 What should I do if I’m a victim of crime in Australia?